helunwencser/keyboard-hackers-mobile-app/README.md

 Acknowledgements:
 ---------------------------------------------------------
-Professor Patrick Tague and the teaching staff of 18-638, Service Oriented Computing, at Carnegie Mellon University, Spring 2016.
+Professor Patrick Tague and the teaching staff of 18-638, Mobile Security, at Carnegie Mellon University, Fall 2016.